 Even if users end up following the right account, they may be troubled by what they see next to it.
 Twitter’s business model relies heavily on ads and most of the moderation team that oversaw and removed inflammatory content was part of the layoffs that happened at the end of 2022.
 Reportedly, some team members were also let go as recently as January 6th.

 Layoffs include members of the team handling hate speech and harassment, at a time when brands have already reduced their ad spending on the network, by fear of being associated with unsavory content.
-Advertising associations have also recommended that their members stop using Twitter altogether for the time being.
+In part due to this gutting of the moderation teams, some experts have recently called Twitter "a breeding ground for misinformation", all the while Talibans dignitaries have proudly worn the blue check, before Twitter's intervention Advertising associations have also recommended that their members stop using Twitter altogether for the time being.

 Using Magnify+, they can go much further.
 Through our SaaS interface, representatives of the brand can take action against the bad actors, by taking down the site the tweet refers to (via its domain name and/or the relevant hosting provider) or by documenting the tweet or detrimental ad and send everything to Twitter in a single click.

 IP Metro believes brand owners should be better equipped against these changes and that Magnify+ can make a difference.
 For the next three months right owners can monitor daily mentions of their brand on Twitter for a flat fee of €29 a month.
 Subscribe below to get started!